swix/swix.github.com/index.md

 id - The id of the brand.<br/>
 logo - path to your logo.<br/>
 CSS -  path to your CSS.<br/>
+event - List of events that belong to the brand<br/>
+pod - List of pods that belong to the brand<br/>

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**<br/>